-Gas turbine power station (1.1)
+• Gas turbine power station (1.1):

 Identified need - Reduces safety risks of running old plant beyond life.
-Capable of meeting identified need through provision of multiple gas generators.
-(Fully met)
+Capable of meeting identified need through provision of multiple gas generators (Met).

-Technical - Significant constraints and barriers to deployment of equipment to generate between 14.4 MVA and 40 MVA in a dense urban environment (e.g. obtaining planning permits, local community objections, adequately managing the environmental impacts).
-In addition, we cannot establish the availability of a suitable high pressure gas pipeline in the locality that is essential for this type of generation.
-(Not met)
+Technical - Significant constraints and barriers to deployment of equipment to generate between 6 MVA and 45 MVA in a dense urban environment (e.g. obtaining planning permits, local community objections, adequately managing the environmental impacts).
+In addition, we cannot establish the availability of a suitable high pressure gas pipeline in the locality that is essential for this type of generation (not met).

-Commercial - Costs of this type of generation appear much higher that the network alternatives.
-For example, the minimum scenario of installing a 14.4 MVA gas fired generator at a cost of approximately \$10 plus installation does not provide any savings compared to installing a second switchboard and requires additional network expenditure in transferring 25.6 MVA to adjacent substations, assuming a minimal feeder works.
-It is noted that non-network proponents rather than Jemena would bear the cost of these additions and they would recoup these costs through selling power generated at market prices.
-The scale of estimated capital costs illustrates the quantum of additional capital costs compared to a network solution and this will lead to a much higher cost per MWh compared to the preferred network solution.
-(Not met)
+Commercial - Costs of this type of generation appear much higher than the network alternatives.
+For example, the minimum scenario of installing a 6 MVA gas fired generator at a cost of approximately \$5.6M plus installation compares to a saving of just over \$1M from not installing a third bus at FW and requires additional network expenditure of \$0.2M in transferring 6 MVA of load to adjacent substations, assuming minimal feeder works (not met).
+We note that non-network proponents rather than Jemena would bear the cost of these additions and they would recoup these costs through selling power generated at market prices.
+The scale of estimated capital costs illustrates the quantum of additional capital costs compared to a network solution and this will lead to a much higher cost per MWh compared to the preferred network solution (not met).

-Timing - Planning process and nature of the investment and likely objectives, together with design requirements (both for the generators and any required 22 kV connections to FE) mean this is unlikely to be completed by 2020.
-(Not met)
+Timing - planning process and nature of the investment and likely objectives, together with design requirements (both for the generators and any required 22kV connections to FW) mean this is unlikely to be completed by 2020 (not met).